Request an Appointment

 • Visit your dentist at least twice a year for preventative care appointments.

 • Check your toothpaste to make sure it isn’t too abrasive.
-Your dentist can help with this!
+Whitening toothpastes or types with activated charcoal should be avoided!

 • Refrain from biting on nails, ice, car keys, packaging, pens, and other things that aren’t meant to be touched by your teeth.

-Patients are unique, too, though!
 If your dentist has other instructions for maintaining your bridge, be sure to adhere to those.
-You should also let them know if you tend to grind or clench your teeth, or have similar habits that exert excess strain on your pearly whites.
+You should also let them know if you tend to grind or clench your teeth or have similar habits that exert excess strain on your pearly whites.
 They may be able to prescribe you a custom nightguard that will help protect your smile from premature wear.
-Your dentist is there to help look after your oral health and wellness, so don’t hesitate to voice any questions or concerns!

 About the Author

-Dr. Stephen Wardlaw earned his dental degree from the Baylor College of Dentistry, and teamed up with Dr. Ken Karger just a year later to form I-20 Family Dental here in Arlington.
-He’s completed many hours of continuing education, and will help ensure that you’re comfortable while receiving a quality dental bridge or other restoration.
+Dr. Stephen Wardlaw earned his dental degree from the Baylor College of Dentistry and formed I-20 Family Dental soon after.
+He’s been practicing dentistry here in Texas for more than a decade and has completed many hours of continuing education.
+Rest assured, Dr. Wardlaw will help ensure that you’re comfortable while receiving a quality dental bridge or other restoration.
 To contact his office, call 817-572-5115.

 No Comments